aungnyeinchan351/LocalStreaming/README.md

  * Debugger PIN: 644-008-807
 ```

 Go to https://192.168.1.196:5000 in your browser or other devices browser that are in same network.
-The address will be changeddepend on your device.
+The address will be changed depend on your device.
 Videos streaming from your device camera will appear.